 In the eyes of criminal-justice reform advocates, money bail in the United States is a prime candidate for change.
 The cost of secured-money bail is often prohibitively high for poor defendants, who wind up remaining in jail while awaiting trial.
 Thirty-four percent of defendants are kept in jail before their trials because they cannot afford bond, while the average daily population of incarcerated defendants awaiting trial is estimated to exceed 450,000.

-If the detention of a defendant is a function of wealth rather than the risk he poses to public safety, then states and localities are spending money to detain people that they could plausibly set free before their court dates.
-Because it seems to impose egalitarian and fiscal costs alike, then, the bail system has made enemies across the political spectrum.
+If the detention of a defendant is a function of wealth, then states and localities are unnecessarily spending money to detain people who are not public-safety risks — people who could be set free before their court dates.
+Because it imposes egalitarian and fiscal costs alike, then, the bail system has made enemies across the political spectrum.
 And the push for bail reform has resulted in policy changes around the country.

 Cities from Chicago to Atlanta to Nashville have abandoned their pre-set cash-bail policies, while states such as Connecticut and Illinois have reformed their bail systems.
 This week, New Jersey’s sweeping bail-reform law withstood a challenge in federal court, preserving one of the more ambitious entries in the reform effort (and dealing a blow to the bail-bond industry).
 Meanwhile, New York governor Andrew Cuomo has announced that he will push for bail reform, and the Ohio state legislature is mulling tweaks to its own bail system.